elsanussi-s-mneina/phonetics-modeling/README.md

 Currently, I am using only the textbook with ISBN: 978-1-4051-9103, The second chapter.
 It is titled The Sounds of Language.

-Currently the program does nothing useful.
+Currently the program only determines the place, and manner of articulation, for a handful of consonants (typed in IPA (unicode format)).

 Suggested future uses once complete:
 Basic Linguistic tasks: